 How to Interpret Dreams: Unlocking the Secrets of Your Subconscious

-Why Dream Dictionaries Usually Fail
+Why Do Dream Dictionaries Usually Fail?

 A snake in your dream doesn't automatically mean deception.
 The Freud Museum in London states plainly: "There is no 'dream dictionary'."
 A snake could mean transformation (shedding skin), fear, sexuality, or a literal snake you saw yesterday.
 The symbol only makes sense inside your life context.

 What I keep seeing across hundreds of dream accounts is this: the emotional tone of a dream is more diagnostic than any single image.
-The same symbol — a house, a car, water — carries completely different weight depending on whether you woke up feeling calm, terrified, or strangely free.
+The same symbol (a house, a car, water) carries completely different weight depending on whether you woke up feeling calm, terrified, or strangely free.

-Dreams lose roughly 50% of their detail within five minutes of waking, and 90% within ten minutes — a figure supported by sleep researcher David Foulkes' work on dream recall.
-Write or voice-memo the dream the moment you're conscious.
-Don't edit.
-Don't summarize.
-Capture the raw sequence.
+Dreams lose roughly 50% of their detail within five minutes of waking, and 90% within ten minutes.
+Sleep researcher David Foulkes' work on dream recall supports these figures.
+The window is small, so speed matters more than neatness.

 What to record:

-- Setting and time of day in the dream
+• Setting and time of day in the dream

-- Who was present
+• Who was present

-- What you were doing or trying to do
+• What you were doing or trying to do

-- How you felt during and at the end
+• How you felt during and at the end

-- Any words, numbers, or objects that stood out
+• Any words, numbers, or objects that stood out

-Step 2: Identify the Core Emotion
+What's the Core Emotion Telling You?

 Strip the narrative and ask: what feeling did this dream leave me with?
 Fear, grief, exhilaration, shame, confusion?
 That emotion is the message.
 The plot is just the brain's way of generating a feeling-delivery system.

-Carl Jung described dreams as direct feedback from the psyche — not coded puzzles, but the psyche's honest assessment of where you are.
+Carl Jung described dreams as direct feedback from the psyche.
+Not coded puzzles, but the psyche's honest assessment of where you are.
 The Jungian Psychoanalysis Institute notes that dreams function "like a short movie or snapshot of the state of the psyche the night before."

-- What does this thing mean to me personally?
+1. What does this thing mean to me personally?

-- What associations do I have with it from childhood, culture, or recent events?
+2. What associations do I have with it from childhood, culture, or recent events?

-- If this symbol were a metaphor for something in my life right now, what would that be?
+3. If this symbol were a metaphor for something in my life right now, what would that be?

 Personal association almost always outweighs cultural symbolism.
 A dog might mean loyalty to one person and fear to another.
 Start with your own relationship to the image.